- Is the most dominant part of life invisible to us?

 Truth Bomb Alert: Our brain imposes on our biology our real dietary needs, and it primarily determines what nutrients contain our best nutrient density in “the field” our lives are lived in.
 Since the field on our planet has changed, maybe what we believe about food needs to change as well?

 The infant human brain is clearly different than the adult brain for many evolutionary, functional and quantum reasons, all of which are tied to energy generation.
 Energy is connected to everything in the cosmos including life.

-The morphology, ecology and behavioral of early hominids are not common topics in biochemical or nutrition publications.
-When one layers on the specialization of neural lipid biochemistry that I have mentioned here, I cannot fully appreciate why this information remains in the paleosphere’s blind spot.
+The morphology, ecology, and behavior of early hominids are not common topics in biochemical or nutrition publications.
+When one layer of the specialization of neural lipid biochemistry that I have mentioned here, I cannot fully appreciate why this information remains in the paleosphere’s blind spot.
 What I can’t fathom is that they refuse to look at the holes in their own theories while they make fun of modern medicine routinely for its own lack of insight on nutrition.
 I think we all need to be aware of what we do not know.
-Cordain’s reporting of his data has been responsible for much of the paleo dogma beliefs, but his weaknesses in the areas I am highlighting in many of my blog series should be eye opening to those with a scientific bent.
+Cordain’s reporting of his data has been responsible for much of the paleo dogma beliefs, but his weaknesses in the areas I am highlighting in many of my blog series should be eye-opening to those with a scientific bent.

 Considering the skull sizes of the the homo species that encases the brain that we have recovered and dated, there is overwhelming and definitive proof that early hominids would have had to make use of the aquatic food chain, enabling their spectacular evolution of the central nervous systems and dramatically increasing their brain size in a small amount of time from an evolutionary sense.